Etishasri/Vrinda-Store-Data-Analysis-Dashboard/README.md

 7. Which channel is contributing to maximum sales?
 8. Which is the highest selling category?
 - Dashboard Interaction <a href = "https://github.com/Etishasri/Vrinda-Store-Data-Analysis-Dashboard/blob/main/vrinda%20store%20analysis%20dashboard.png"> View Dashboard </a>

+## Process
+1. Cleaned and prepared data by using features like Remove, Duplicates and Find & Replace to clean the data.
+2. Filled the missing values and corrected the errors in the text.
+3. Used Pivot tables to summarize the data.
+4. Created Dashboard using charts also created slicers and dropdowns for better interactivity.